The Rise and Fall of the Initial Era: Results

 Articles without a DOI (only having a PubMed identifier), shown in the red line of Fig.~\ref{F17}, have a distinctly different shape.
 The difference in behaviour of the red line is explained by a systemic development: When Crossref introduced the opportunity to implement DOIs for academic articles, their metadata format was sufficiently fully formed and modern to allow for a field to include given name and publishers adopting the new standard were able to update their back catalogues with the additional data.
 Thus, the blue line is a representation of the actual metadata included on articles as they were published, whereas the red line is the result of the legacy metadata standard that existed prior to the advent of Crossref's metadata schema \cite{crossreff2009}.
 Even though articles without a DOI may, in fact, have full form names on the publication this is not represented in the metadata.

-Similar parallels in behaviour can be seen with other major bibliographic and bibliometric databases that existed through this period, with Web of Science making collecting first names from records processed after 2007, and allowing them to be searched in 2011 \cite{clarivate_web_2022}, which Scopus had done in 2004 \cite{hane_elsevier_2004, sullo_scopus_2007}.
+Similar parallels in behaviour can be seen with other major bibliographic and bibliometric databases that existed through this period, with Web of Science collecting first names from records processed after 2007, and allowing them to be searched in 2011 \cite{clarivate_web_2022}, which Scopus had done in 2004 \cite{hane_elsevier_2004, sullo_scopus_2007}.

 The ongoing decline in the use of initial form from 2002 to present day, may not be due only to technology changes but rather may be motivated by changes to another scholarly institution---research evaluation.
 In the period from 2002, technological developments took place to introduce of (current research information systems) CRISes \cite{jorg_cerif_2010}, to address the need for reporting data in research economies that introduced research evaluation such as the UK and Australia.
-It was not until 2010 the ORCID launched formally to tackle the disambiguation problem at a deeper systemic level - perhaps surprisingly the launch of ORCID does not seem to have a particularly direct effect on these data \cite{butler_scientists_2012,schiermeier_research_2015,meadows_persistent_2019}.
+ORCID was incorporated in August 2010 to tackle the disambiguation problem at a deeper systemic level, though the registry itself did not launch until October 2012 \cite{orcid_first_decade_2022} - perhaps surprisingly the registry's launch does not seem to have a particularly direct effect on these data \cite{butler_scientists_2012,schiermeier_research_2015,meadows_persistent_2019}.